NewJourney

 This album was released in three formats: regular CD edition and limited A/B CD+DVD edition.
 The limited A edition includes full BD footage of their live performance Deen Live Joy Break21: Best Songs 25years.
 The limited B edition includes DVD with two music video clips of the Mirai Kara no Hikari and the opening footage from the game itself.

 Promotion

 Singles

 This album consist of four previously released singles.

 Digital single "Aloha" was released on 14 July 2018, as the part of three weeks of consecutive digital single release.
 It was released several months after former member Tagawa left the band.

 The next two following digital singles with subtitles Jawaiian Style are self cover versions of their 1990s-2000s hit songs, Hitomi Sorasanaide and Power of Love.

 The only single released in 2019, Mirai Kara no Hikari was promoted as an theme song to the RPG game "Tales of the Rays".
 It officially become their third single, which was provided to the game series Tales of.

 Commercial performance

-The album reached #22 in its first week and charted for 2 weeks.
+The album reached No. 22 in its first week and charted for 2 weeks.